BRGM/premache/readme.md

 ### Execution
 First, please make sure that you are aware of the limitations associated with the proposed toolbox.
 Then, please check that input data are prepared accordingly to the procedure described in the manuscript (see ``References`` below).
+Check the correspondance of the file names with the .yml file.
+Current date format is %d/%m/%Y.
 In a Python prompt, move to the PREMACHE repository and write:
 ``python -m Premache files.yml``